 Where to Stay When Visiting Deutschheim State Historical Site

 One recent guest noted that if you are going to Hermann, you need to stay at Hermann Hill.
-If you are looking for luxurious accommodations in a bed and breakfast or cottage with spa facilities and beautiful views of the Missouri River, Hermann Hill Vineyard Inn and Spa is your destination.
+If you are looking for luxurious accommodations in a bed and breakfast or cottage with spa facilities and beautiful views of the Missouri River, Hermann Hill is your destination.
 Well known as a travel destination in and of itself, Hermann Hill is a short distance from the Deutschheim State Historical Site and boasts its own fine vineyard.
 Complimentary WiFi and as well as complimentary continental and full breakfast options enhance your stay in this beautiful rural location.
 Wunderbar!